sidsatya/econometric-methods/README.md

 8. Difference-in-Differences (in progress)
 9. Regression Discontinuity (in progress)
 10. Lasso and Ridge for Feature Selection (in progress)
-11. Ordinary Least Squares from scratch (in progress)
+11. Ordinary Least Squares (in progress)